| WA8LMF Home Page | Main Ham Radio Page | Main APRS Page | Updated 05 September 09 |

 The very few digipeaters on HF respond to the path value "ECHO" rather than "RELAY" or "WIDEn-N" as on VHF.
 Placing "RELAY" or "WIDE" into an HF APRS path will absolutely guarantee that you WILL NOT be digipeated on HF.
 It will guarantee that your call will show up on Internet lists of clueless and ignorant users!

-Some HF stations using dual-port TNCs (mostly Kantronics KAMs) can re-transmit what they hear on HF onto 2M where then (hopefully) a normal 2-meter igate will insert the packet into the APRS Internet system.
+Some HF stations using dual-port TNCs (mostly Kantronics KAMs) or several single port TNCs under control of UIview can re-transmit what they hear on HF onto 2M where then (hopefully) a normal 2-meter igate will insert the packet into the APRS Internet system.
 The command to make this happen is "GATE" in the path.
 Thus you might use the path:

 GATE,WIDE2-1